Handoko44/enterprise-network-health-monitor/README.md

-# Enterprise Network & Infrastructure Monitoring
+# Enterprise Network & Infrastructure Monitoring with Uptime Kuma

 Tools for monitoring a Home LAB Server (Self-hosted) built on Proxmox VE using Docker.
 This system provides real-time visibility into the server's online/offline status as well as network health and performance.